cabiamdos/nerd-fonts-fix/README.md

 I created this repository because I had this problem while using oh-my-posh with nerd fonts (https://github.com/ryanoasis/nerd-fonts/issues/1310).

-WARNING: it has only been tested on the VS code powershell terminal
+WARNING: it has only been tested on the VS code powershell terminal.
+Some icons are still missing if you use the powershell without vscode.

 ## Usage:
 * First install the provided fonts